Higher excise on diesel ‘would reduce pollution and raise €500m’

 The study found that an equalisation of excise rates of petrol and diesel to the current rate for petrol would reduce fuel consumption, drive down vehicle-related emissions and provide a revenue boost to the exchequer.

 Specifically, it found that NOx emissions would be reduced by 3.8 per cent while PM emissions would be reduced by 4.1 per cent.
-At the same time, tax revenue could increase by over €500 million from the extra revenue generated from the higher rate of excise on diesel.
+At the same time, tax revenue could increase by more than €500 million from the extra revenue generated from the higher rate of excise on diesel.

 Pollution